- When is the Museum open?

 - Can I get a guided tour of the museum?
 How much time should I allow?

 We are a self-guided museum.
 This allows you to design your own experience based on your specific interests.
 We have an excellent audio tour which is included in both the Gold and Platinum Packages and can be purchased online.
 The audio tour contains approximately 60 minutes of narrative and can be stopped and started as you like.

 With our newly expanded exhibit space, we suggest allowing approximately 2-3 hours to experience the museum.
 However, depending upon your own pace or if you decide to participate in any of our programs, you may like to stay longer.
 Your ticket is good all day, so you may come and go as needed.

 We have so much for you to explore, come spend the day with us!
 Aside from the Museum and Hall of Fame, we also offer tours of Historic RCA Studio B (Nashville’s only historic studio tour) and Hatch Show Print (one of America’s oldest letterpress print shops).
 Allow approximately an hour for each tour.
-Shop in one of our four retail stores and enjoy lunch or a snack in our full-service restaurant, Two Twenty-Two Grill.
+Shop in one of our four retail stores and enjoy lunch or a snack in our three dining options.